 World Bioenergy AssociationThe World Bioenergy Association publishes the annual report Global Bioenergy Statistics.
 It contains data on biomass supply including woodfuel, wood pellets, wood charcoal, crops and waste.
 The production of power and heat from biomass as well as biofuels are also covered.
 Data is provided on both a global and regional level.

-Average employment costs within this sector are available from Table 14 of the Office for National Statistics publication Annual Survey of Hours and Earnings (ASHE).
+The Office for National Statistics publication Annual Survey of Hours and Earnings (ASHE) includes average employment costs within this sector which can be found in Table 14.
 Average employment costs are provided for full-time employees, part-time employees and all employees.

 - farm workers;